Canadian cuisine: Definitions

 Though certain dishes may be identified as "Canadian" due to the ingredients used or the origin of their inception, an overarching style of Canadian cuisine may be more difficult to define.
-Some commentators, such as the former prime minister Joe Clark, believe Canadian cuisine to be a collage of dishes from a variety of cultures.
-Clark himself has been paraphrased to have noted that "Canada has a cuisine of cuisines.
+Some commentators, such as former prime minister Joe Clark, believe Canadian cuisine to be a collage of dishes from a variety of cultures.
+Clark has been paraphrased to have noted that "Canada has a cuisine of cuisines.
 Not a stew pot, but a smorgasbord."
 Canadian food culture writer and author Jennifer Cochrall-King has said that "there is no single definition of Canadian cuisine.
 It starts with ingredients that spring from the landscape and with traditional dishes steeped in the region's history and culture."

 While the immense size of Canada, and the diversity of its inhabitants, compounds the difficulty in identifying a monolithic Canadian culinary tradition, Hersch Jacobs acknowledges that the lack of a hegemonic definition does not preclude the existence of Canadian cuisine.
 Lenore Newman argues that there is a distinctly Canadian creole cuisine, and identifies five key properties that together define Canadian cuisine: its reliance on seasonality, multiculturalism, wild foods, regional dishes, and the privileging of ingredients over recipes.
 This adaptation, preparation, and emphasis on specific local ingredients is of particular note, and a common theme in Canadian food is the use of foreign recipes, introduced by immigrants and their descendants, that have been modified for use of local products.
 Tourtière, for example, is a Canadian meat pie of French origin that can be cooked with beef, pork or fish.
 The sections on regionality and national foods below illustrate this tradition of diversity and emphasis on local elements, such as dulse and lobster in the Maritimes, deer meats in the Northern Territories, salmon and crab in British Columbia, or maple syrup in Central Canada.